-Note: Please note that some of the scholarships offered by the institutions listed below are NOT restricted to National Merit Scholars.
+Many of the scholarships offered by the public and private institutions listed below are NOT restricted to National Merit Scholars.
 We include them to show “full ride” and other high-value options.
+If you find an error below, please notify email@example.com.

 And here is a list published by U.S. News that shows colleges with highest percentage of merit aid, based on enrollment.
 This map does not assess actual net remaining costs after merit aid, however.

-In this post, we will provide a table that shows more than 120 universities, public and private, which provide full tuition, tuition “plus”, full ride, and full ride “plus” funding for national aard winners.
-In most cases, the tuition is at least at the in-state level, with many offering in-state tuition to out-of-state scholars.
-Tuition “plus” means that the extra award can be quite generous, including stipends and other funding that approach full ride status.
-Full ride “plus” is tuition, room, board, and additional funds for study abroad, conferences, and other activities.
+In this post, we will provide a table that shows more than 115 universities, public and private, which provide full or partial tuition, tuition “plus”, or full ride, and full ride merit scholarships.
+In most cases, the tuition is at least at the in-state level.
+Tuition “plus” means that the extra award can include stipends or one or more years of housing.
+Full ride is tuition, room, board, and often additional funds for study abroad, conferences, and other activities.

 It is important to know that some of the universities listed offer VERY FEW scholarships of the type listed.
-For example, the Jefferson Scholarships at the University of Virginia are valued at $150,000 (in-state) and $280,000 (OOS), but only 36 extremely fortunate students are selected.
+For example, the Jefferson Scholarships at the University of Virginia are valued at $150,000 (in-state) and $280,000 (OOS), but only 36 extremely fortunate students are selected from more than 2,000 candidates.
+These students must be nominated by participating high schools in different regions of the nation.

 Editor’s Note: This is the second of two detailed articles that describe the complex and often confusing process of becoming a National Merit Scholar.
 You can read the first segment here.